1. Important information about this privacy notice

 ● Applications and contracts you submit when you subscribe for e:PROGRESS which, in addition to your identity information and contact information, may include your Honda e order status, dealership details, off street parking confirmation and homeowner permissions.

-● Service eligibility information, namely confirmation that you have purchased a charger from British Gas and switched your energy services to Octopus.
+● Service eligibility information, namely confirmation that you have purchased a charger from British Gas.

 ● Usage Information is comprised of information generated when you access and use our services, namely your charging preferences and plan, charging status, charge level, charger model (received from British Gas) and applicable tariff (received from Octopus).